 When Concrete Replacement is the Best Option

 Let’s face it, some concrete projects are just too big, or the damage too severe for raising to be an option.
 In those cases, concrete replacement is recommended.
 For jobs of this size, we suggest calling in a professional to assess the area and decide on which option is best.
-You can help speed up the process by answering a few questions to see if Replacement is the best option:
+You can help speed up the process by answering a few questions to see if a replacement is the best option:

 - How many cracks are in the concrete slab needing repair or replacement?
 If there is more than one crack per slab or section, then replacement is normally the most cost-effective solution.